 Hiking with a Dog: Safety

 1. Make sure your dog is fit enough for the trail you plan to do.
-Just like you, your dog may need to build to the rigor of a trail.
-If you usually hike for an hour with your dog, slowly increase to make sure he can do it.
+Like you, your dog may need to build to the rigor of a trail.
+If you usually hike for an hour with your dog, slowly increase the time to make sure he can do it.
 Otherwise, you may be trying to figure out how to carry him home!
 If you’re not sure, talk with your vet.

 3. Consider the weather.
 Your dog is wearing a fur coat.
-If it’s hot, consider if it’s too hot for your dog to safely hike and be sure to bring plenty of water.
+If it’s hot, consider if it’s too hot for your dog to hike, and be sure to bring plenty of water safely.
 If it’s cold, he may need gear to keep him warm, too.

 6. Consider threats.
 In my area, there are rattlesnakes, insects that can sting, and cacti.
-Last year, my big dog got cactus needles in his foot and I had to remove them.
-I didn’t have tweezers with me, so I ended up sticking myself several times in the process.
+Last year, my big dog got cactus needles in his foot, and I had to remove them.
+I didn’t have tweezers with me, so I stuck myself several times in the process.
 (Those buggers are sticky!!)

 7. Respect wildlife.
 Keep your dog away from any animals you find on the trail.
-And keep your dog on the trail, particularly important for areas where they are doing preservation and restoration efforts.
+And keep your dog on the trail, which is particularly important for areas where they are making preservation and restoration efforts.
 If you see a sign, “Don’t bust the crust,” please steer clear.

 dog backpack, off leash dog hikes, large dog backpack, dog hiking boots, hiking harness dog, dog hiking gear, hiking dog carrier, hiking backpack dog carrier, best hiking dog harness, hiking dog leash